KathiSa/climateindoorsimulation/Occupancy.md

 * The separator need to be '|' like in the following screenshot

 An occupancy file need to follow this format otherwise an error will occur when the file is uploaded.
+The header should be: day, time, occupants, win1.

 ![occupancy csv file format](images/ocp_upload_file_format.jpg) *Figure 5: occupancy - example file*